ddvk/remarkable-hacks/README.md

 - cancel direct gotopage returns to document
 - (bugfix) go to bookmarked folder in list mode
 ### patch_03
-- Bookmarks (persistent, saved besides the original file with .bookm extension)
+- Bookmarks (persistent, saved beside the original file with .bookm extension)
 - jump forth and back (toc, goto page or bookmark)

 ### patch_02